microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-triggerattribute.md

 ---
 title: "triggerAttribute resource type"
-description: "An abstract type that defines the trigger attribute that is changed to trigger a workflow using the attributeChangeTrigger workflow trigger."
+description: "An abstract type that defines the trigger attribute, which is changed to activate a workflow using an attributeChangeTrigger."
 author: "AlexFilipin"
 ms.localizationpriority: medium
 ms.subservice: "entra-id-governance"